 Escherichia coli (E. coli)

 Escherichia coli (E. coli) bacteria, a fecal coliform species, are naturally occurring microorganisms in the intestinal tract of all warm-blooded animals, including humans.
 Most forms of the bacteria are harmless, however some strains can cause severe illness.
 The most common strain, E. coli 0157:H7, produces toxins that cause abdominal pain, fever, diarrhea, and vomiting.
-E. coli bacteria are an indicator of the presence of human or animal fecal material in the water.
-People may become infected with the bacteria by swimming in or drinking sewage-contaminated water.
+E. coli bacteria are an indicator of the presence of fecal material in the water.
+People may become infected with the bacteria by swimming in or drinking contaminated water.

 The following are potential sources of E. coli bacteria: